michaelgov/Seattle-Park-Features/TESTPLAN_Gov.md

 ## Future Improvements

-- Add automated tests with Pytest for key endpoints.
 - Add a route that lists all available routes for debugging.
 - Add JSON validation for required fields.
 - Improve feature filtering so users can combine search, ZIP code, and feature filters at the same time.